1luke/kotlin-retrofit2-extensions/README.md

-However, by providing your own implementation for the `executor` property (required by `RetrofitFetching` interface), you can take control and manage the request. e.g. see how this property is used to simulate networking in the unit tests (NetworkingTests.kt).
+However, by providing your own implementation for the `executor` property (required by `RetrofitFetching` interface), you can take control and manage the request. e.g. see how this property is used to simulate networking in the unit tests (RetrofitFetchingTests.kt).

 #### Customize the error objects and result processing